billtsolis/Task_Management_Project/README.md

 # Task_Management_Project-

-A simple task management application built with HTML, CSS, JavaScript, and MongoDB.
+A task management application built with HTML, CSS, JavaScript, and MongoDB.

 ## Description